 The Bouleuterion was a place of prominence and politics.
 The Council of Five Hundred met there regularly.
 It was a mostly open space.
 The slanting, tiled roof stopped midway across the hall, leaving half the chamber in shade.
-There were rows and rows of wooden benches, curling around the center in an amphitheater fashion.
+There were rows and rows of wooden benches curling around the center in an amphitheater fashion.
 Councilmen filled those benches, hardly a hairsbreadth between them.
-They murmured among themselves in hushed tones.
+They murmured amongst themselves in hushed, conspiratorial tones.
 It was just after sunset.
-The games had ended with the daytime.
-Firelight shuddered lazily in mounted, iron baskets.
+The games had ended with the moon's peak.
+Firelight shuddered lazily in iron baskets mounted all around the room.

-Derek and his two, best men [one very curly headed, the other very square jawed] stood before that multitude of archaic bones, waiting to be addressed.
-Backs straight, shoulders broad, chins out [every inch of them was Spartan made].
+Derek and two of his best men stood before that multitude of archaic bones, waiting to be addressed.
+Backs straight, shoulders broad, chins out; every inch of them was Spartan made.
 Derek pursed his lips.
-He was a little miffed at having been kept waiting so many minutes.
-Pericles, perhaps the most prominent and influential statesman, orator, and general of Athens [unofficial ringleader of these councilmen and their "democratic" city], was round - faced with tight curls.
-His square brows hung low over slitted, grey eyes.
-Even before their meeting, Derek had cultivated strong feelings of dislike and mistrust.
-Those feelings were only cemented upon seeing the man.
+He was a little miffed at having been kept waiting so long.
+Pericles, perhaps the most prominent and influential statesman, orator, and general of Athens [the unofficial ringleader of these councilmen and their "democratic" city], was round faced with tight curls.
+His square brow hung low over nasty slits.
+Even before their meeting, Derek had cultivated strong feelings of dislike and mistrust for this man.
+Those feelings were only cemented upon seeing him.

 He turned to face them.
 "King Hale of Sparta.
 I must say, you are your father's son."

 "Oh?
 And what has brought you here, my King?
 We did not expressly request your presence, if memory serves correct."
 He had the audacity to feign ignorance.
-Derek wasn't impressed with his pussyfoot tactics.
+Derek was quickly growing agitated with his pussyfoot tactics.

 "You deny any involvement in the Naxos blockade?"
 There would be no tiptoes, no carefully skirting the issue.
-Derek would have none of it.
+Derek wasn't a politician, he was a leader.
 The chamber rumbled with hundreds of pitchy outcries.
-Pericles snuffled, his nostrils flaring.
-He was angry [furious even], though hiding it well.
+Pericles flared his nostrils in quiet anger.
 Short tempered, Derek was secretly pleased to learn.
 "No, we do not deny our involvement.
 The blockade was necessary."
-Again, the room quieted.
+Again, a hush fell over the room.

 "If we're speaking of necessity, the Delian League is no longer one.
 The war with Persia has ended, the only reason for its creation.
 Naxos saw the foolishness in bleeding tax money for an unnecessary cause."
 He boomed.
-His voice carried over the hall with an authoritative quality all his own.
+His voice carried over the hall with definitive authority, reminding every man in it of who he is and why he's come to interrupt the unperturbed peace of their city.
 Pericles was unruffled.
-He interlocked his fingers, and rested them against his breast plate.
+He laced up his fingers and rested them against his breast plate.
 "King Hale, please.
 This council was meant to be brief.
 Let us save those heavy topics for a later time.
 I want you and your men to enjoy our city, before politics ruins us all."

 Derek ground his teeth.
-He suspected Pericles was going to waste as much time as he possibly could.
+He suspected Pericles was going to waste as much of his time as he possibly could.
 "Of course."
-He said tightly.
+He agreed tightly.

 "Perhaps you or your men have any requests, to make your stay more enjoyable?"
 He asked, ever the hospitable host.

 "Of course.
-We have plenty, quality slaves, my King.
-I can have one outside your bed chambers before you arrive there."
+We have plenty of quality slaves, my King.
+I can have one outside your chambers before you arrive there."

 "I have one in mind."

 "And Gods, the way he looked at you!
-I feared he was going to lop your head off!"
+I feared he would lop your head off!"

 Scott hadn't stopped ranting since their return home.
 Stiles didn't answer, or even lift his head.
-He stared at the dough caked between his fingers, as he kneaded furiously.
-Derek.
+He stared at the dough caked between his fingers as he kneaded furiously.
+[Derek.
 Derek Hale.
-King Derek Hale.
+King Derek Hale.]
 That godforsaken name wouldn't leave him.
 It rolled around his head like loose stones in the back of an empty cart taking too sharp turns.
-That face, those strikingly green eyes staring at him like he was the most interesting thing to breathe.
-It made his chest stutter, and his face redden.
+The way he looked at him like, like he were the most interesting thing to breathe!
+It made his chest stutter, he hated it.

 "Was he even hurt?
 He didn't seem hurt!
 I don't believe that Persian landed a single blow!"

 Unlike Scott, Deaton hadn't said much at all.
 He asked if Stiles was alright, if the King had threatened him, but left it well alone after that.
-Though Stiles wasn't blind to the constant, concerned glances.
+Unfortunately, Stiles wasn't blind to the concerned glances that came like clockwork.
+He couldn't so much as wrinkle his nose without Deaton reaching for a hanky.
 He flattened the dough with tightly balled fists.
 It relieved a bit of tension from his shoulders.

 "Have you met him before?
 Why else would he - I - Surely you would tell me if you'd met the King of - Gods! - of Sparta!"

 Stiles sighed.
-He just wanted sleep [dreamless and deep].
-He didn't have any answers, and he didn't plan on seeking them out.
-As far as he was concerned, King Hale was a memory [distant, fading, best forgotten memory].
-Those gold stained olives and tan mountains and liquid coal promises had no place in his life, nor his thoughts.
+He just wanted to sleep deeply and dreamlessly.
+He didn't have any answers, and for once, he didn't plan on seeking them out.
+As far as he was concerned, King Hale was a best forgotten memory.
+Those tan mountains and subtle, liquid promises had no place in his life.
 He didn't want them.
 He glared accusingly at the dough.